 During the walk, the sun was setting fast and the temperature was dropping quickly.
 The two of us were not prepared for this, only wearing shorts and t-shirts.
 Before I knew it, Amanda was ready to head back to the room.
 Panicking to keep her outside for just a little bit longer, I had us set out on a mission to find the Vino Bello Resort wine man...at least that is what we were calling him for the time being.
 Once we found the wine man, I promised her one picture together and then we get go back the room.
 I set up the camera, turned on the self timer, ran back to where she was sitting, and dropped down on one knee.

 So, without a clue of what was going on, we took a walk, determined to find "the man" we were seeing everywhere on our resort, all while capturing the beautiful night sky of Napa.
-When we arrived to the spot, Joe asked if we could take a picture together with the Napa Valley sunset behind us.
-Normally, I say "no", but since we were on vacation, I figured "what the heck!"
+When we arrived at the spot, Joe asked if we could take a picture together with the Napa Valley sunset behind us.
+Normally, I say "no" to pictures, but since we were on vacation, I figured "what the heck!"
 Joe set up his camera on a timer, then ran over and dropped to the floor in front of me.
 I thought he fell, so I asked what he was doing, then I realized the ring!
-It may not been planned this way, but it was still perfect to me in every way!
+It may not have been what he originally had planned, but it was still perfect to me in every way!

 We later found out the Grape Crusher statue, our Vino Bello Resort wine man, was created by a New Mexico artist, Gino Miles.
 It was created to celebrated what was to come for Napa Valley when it was installed many years prior.
 Surrounded by nine acres of vineyards and California oaks, the Grape Crusher statue was the perfect spot for Joe to propose.